merakleee/BUILD-IT-API-FETCHING/README.md

   body: JSON.stringify({ name: "John" })
 });
 ```

 #### Why configuration matters:
 - Server's behavior is based on method
-- requests without correct headers might be rejected by API ^⁠_⁠^
+- Requests without correct headers might be rejected by API ^⁠_⁠^
 - Security and authentication rely on headers

 > The URL is where
 > Method is what you want
 > Headers are how you talk
 > Body is what you send

 ---

 ### Response Parsing

 API responses must be transformed into usable formats.

 ```mermaid